-Treasured for its intense floral aromas, Gewürztraminer has thrived for centuries in the foothills of the Alps and the Vosges Mountains.
-Whilst sweet smelling, many are dry and even display a savory side with age.
+Treasured for its intense floral aromas, Gewürztraminer is closely associated with Alpine regions, particularly Alsace and Alto Adige.
+Whilst sweet-smelling, many are dry and can even develop savory notes with age.

 Also known as: Gewurztraminer, Roter Traminer, Traminac